radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 This will use the package.json file to install all the needed modules.
 Puppeteer is installed too together with the Chromium lib.

 Now it's time to configure your Nginx server to answer the app requests.
+To configure it, you need to know the IP address of your linux box.
+To do this you can use ipconfig.
+Write down the IP address.
+Now lets configure Nginx.

 $ cd /etc/nginx/sites-available

-This is not the right way but to make thing simple, make a copy of the "default" file:
+This is not the right way but to make thing simpler and faster, make a copy of the "default" file:
 $ sudo cp default default-ORIGINAL

-Now edit the default file, delete all rows and put the following
+Now edit the default file, delete all rows and put the following:

 ```
 upstream http_backend {